renatillas/factos/README.md

 ## Libraries

-This repository contains three Gleam libraries:
+This repository contains five Gleam libraries:

 1. `factos`: store-independent domain primitives.
+2. `factos_pog`: PostgreSQL backend implemented with the `pog` package.
-2. `factos_sqlight`: SQLite backend implemented with the `sqlight` package.
+3. `factos_sqlight`: SQLite backend implemented with the `sqlight` package.
-3. `factos_kurrentdb_erlang`: KurrentDB backend for the Erlang target.
+4. `factos_kurrentdb_erlang`: KurrentDB backend for the Erlang target.
+5. `factos_cf`: Cloudflare D1 backend for Workers.

 The core library is intentionally small.
-It knows about facts, event types, tags, queries, contexts, deciders, views, recorded events, loaded streams, and append conditions.
-It does not know how bytes are encoded, where events are stored, how subscriptions work, whether projections are synchronous, or which transport is used.
+It knows about facts, event types, tags, queries, contexts, deciders, views, reactors, recorded events, loaded streams, and append conditions.
+It does not know how bytes are encoded, where events are stored, how effects are executed, whether projections are synchronous, or which transport is used.

 Backend libraries own storage details.
 They define storage codecs, persistence errors, migrations, and dispatch functions for their storage technology.